Back to Nature in CaliforniaBack to Nature in California anaheimer

 - 101 Hikes in Southern California: Exploring Mountains, Seashore and Desert

-Once again you have to make a choice.
-Is this going to be an extended hike?
+Once again, you must make a choice.
+Is this going to be an extended hike or bike ride?
 Keep going to San Onofre State beach or hike up the San Mateo Creek trail to the San Mateo campground.
-If you are getting tired, you better start heading back to the train station.
+If you are getting tired, you had better start heading back to the train station.

 The Fishermen's Restaurant is right at the entrance of the Pier and hangs over the waves.
-The outdoor seating commands a great view of the surfers below.
+The outdoor seating commands a magnificent view of the surfers below.

 The food is also excellent.
 I tried both their Fish and Chips and the Clam Chowder.
-Both were very tasty.
+Both were delicious.

 The service is a little slow due to the popularity of this place.
 When you walk in, you don't need to wait to be seated.
 Just find a table and enjoy your meal and the view.